ctfs/write-ups-2014/secuinside-ctf-prequal-2014/mic-check/README.md

 0000020: dbc0 21e8 4d1a e9                        ..!.M..
 ```

-So it might be encrypted with a cipher, lets try the go-to caesar cipher and decode all rot combinations, e.g. using [this code](https://github.com/YASME-Tim/crypto-tools/blob/master/rot/rot.py).
+So it might be encrypted with a cipher, lets try the go-to caesar cipher and decrypt all rot combinations, e.g. using [this code](https://github.com/YASME-Tim/crypto-tools/blob/master/rot/rot.py).

 ```bash
 $ for i in {0..52}; do python rot.py $i 'Q2QnT29oUNW0wtWqySDbw2UhvRIkTRrby2Qdx2g0UOjbwCHoTRrpw3E'; done